 • Substance abuse

-• Not be able to cope with life, feeling out of control
+• Not being able to cope with life, feeling out of control

-• Jump from one job to another without finishing things
+• Jumping from one job to another without finishing things

 • Excessive emotion & crying at small irritations